tianqing108/tortoise-plus/examples/sanic/README.rst

-Tortoise-ORM Sanic example
+tortoise-plus Sanic example
 ==========================

-We have a lightweight integration util ``tortoise.contrib.sanic`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``tortoise.contrib.sanic`` which has a single function ``register_tortoise`` which sets up tortoise-plus on startup and cleans up on teardown.

 Usage
 -----